jersoncarin/ubuntu-gnome-docker/README.md

 sudo docker build -t mydockerimg .
 ```

-> This creates a Docker image named `mydockerimg` ready to be run with desktop and RDP support.
+> This creates a Docker image named `mydockerimg` ready to be run with desktop and VNC support.

 ---